shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab03_Agent_Collab.md

 ## Exercise 2: Configure Case Swarming

 Now that we have enabled the necessary features and have defined the resources that will be used as part of our solution, we are now going to configure the Case Swarming capabilities in the application.
-This will consist of two primary
+This will consist of two primary tasks:
-tasks:

  - Defining Skills & assigning those Skills to Experts
  - Defining Condition rules to assign Skills to swarming requests

 ### Task 1: Configure skills

 1. If necessary, open the **Customer Service Admin** center.

-2. Using the navigation on the left, Uner the **Customer support**, select **User management**
+2. Using the navigation on the left, Udner the **Customer support**, select **User management**

 3. Next to **Skills**, select the **Manage** button.